 Formulating the best, premium pet nutrition in the world is no simple task.
-Each of our diets is made up of over 50 nutrients that must be included in precise balance to supply the most effective nutrition for cats and dogs of different sizes, ages, breeds and lifestyles, and with specific needs.
+Each of our diets is made up of nutrients that must be included in precise balance to supply the most effective nutrition for cats and dogs of different sizes, ages, breeds and lifestyles, and with specific needs.

 Our goal is to provide every cat and dog with the nutrition that is precisely right for their individual needs – needs that vary with the pet’s breed, environment, age, weight, gender, digestion, genetic makeup and lifestyle.

-Biscuit / Kibble Shape and Size
+Kibble Shape and Size

 Royal Canin is a leader in kibble research and development.
-Extensive development at the Royal Canin campus in France and use of advanced equipment such as the Texturometer – a tool that measures biscuit or kibble hardness and the amount of force required to chew or break it – allow us to create specifically shaped biscuits to meet the needs of different breed's ability to pick-up and chew our product.
+Extensive development at the Royal Canin campus in France and use of advanced equipment such as the Texturometer – a tool that measures kibble hardness and the amount of force required to chew or break it – allow us to create specifically shaped kibble to meet the needs of different breed's ability to pick-up and chew our product.